tinymce/tinymce-docs/migration-from-4x.md

 ### Custom Context Toolbars

-The Context Toolbar registers the toolbar buttons that added using `addButton`, `addToggleButton`, `addSplitButton` or `addMenuButton`.
-The method for creating custom context toolbars has also been moved from `editor.addContextToolbar()` to `editor.ui.registry.addContextToolbar()`.
+The Context Toolbar accepts toolbar buttons that were previously added to the editor using the editor's `addButton`, `addToggleButton`, `addSplitButton` or a`ddMenuButton` functions.
+The method for creating custom context toolbars in TinyMCE 5.0 has also been changed from `editor.addContextToolbar()`` to `editor.ui.registry.addContextToolbar()`.

 For more information on Context Toolbars, see [docs]({{site.baseurl}}/components/contexttoolbar).